rishub-tamirisa/betweenness_centrality/docs/log.md

 ***What you plan to accomplish next week?*** <br>
 We plan to finish what we initially intended on completing during Week 1 & 2, as well as write the betweenness centrality algorithm on the templated graph data structure class.

+## Week 3
+***What goals you had set for the week and whether they were accomplished or not?*** <br>
+We set the goal of finishing our week 1 and 2 goals, as well as writing the betweenness centrality algorithm on our graph ADT class.
+We accomplished all of our goals except the implementation of betweenness centrality calculation.

+***What specific tasks each member of your team accomplished in the week?*** <br>
+We wrote an efficicent graph ADT class allowing for the insertion of vertices and edges into our graph, as well as the code for reading in our dataset.
+We also implemented our BFS traversal function, which returns the shortest path between two nodes in the graph, as our graph is unweighted and undirected.
+We also wrote test cases to ensure that this functionality works as expected and all of the test cases pass.

+***What problems you encountered (if any) that prevented you from meeting your goals?*** <br>
+None.

+***What you plan to accomplish next week?*** <br>
+We plan to finish our betweenness centrality algorithm and test cases, as well as start on our force-directed graph drawing functions.
+We also will add a few more helper functions in the graph ADT for removing nodes and edges.